Lower Open Called For Taiwan Stock Market

 Letzte Top-Ranking Nachrichten

-Börse aktuell - Live TickerATX und DAX schließlich schwächer -- Wall Street letztlich uneins -- Asiens Börsen schlussendlich überwiegend fester
+Börse aktuell - Live TickerATX geht sehr schwach ins Wochenende -- DAX beendet Freitagshandel im Minus -- Wall Street schlussendlich schwächer -- Asiens Börsen schließt in Rot

-Der heimischen sowie der deutsche Aktienmarkt gingen mit Abschlägen in den Feierabend.
-Die US-Börsen präsentierten sich uneinheitlich.
-Die asiatischen Börsen zogen zur Wochenmitte mehrheitlich an.
+Der heimische Aktienmarkt bewegte sich am Freitag klar im Minus.
+Auch der deutsche Aktienmarkt konnte seine zwischenzeitlichen Gewinne nicht nachhaltig verteidigen.
+Die US-Börsen notierten am Freitag tiefer.
+An den asiatischen Börsen dominierten zum Wochenende die Bären.